MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 - DaisyUI
 - ChakraUI

-As we saw, **Bootstrap** has some ready-to-use component that are publicly available
+As we saw, **Bootstrap** has some ready-to-use component that are publicly available.

-**Material UI** is an open source React component library that implment google materials design, it's the design language used in google product
+**Material UI** is an open source React component library that implment google materials design, it's the design language used in google product.

 **TailwindCSS** is a utility first css library, instead of giving full component, it gives us small utility classes that we can use to style our component. this one may lead to a lot of utility classes in our markup.